shnavii11/Voice2English/README.md

 The **Bhaashaanuvad** dataset is designed to support research in multilingual speech-to-text and translation systems.
 It focuses on converting spoken audio from various Indian and global languages into accurate transcriptions and their corresponding English translations.
 Below is a breakdown of its structure and contents:

-🎙️ Audio Samples: Contains recordings of spoken sentences in multiple languages (such as Hindi, Marathi, Bengali, Tamil, and others).
+Audio Samples: Contains recordings of spoken sentences in multiple languages (such as Hindi, Marathi, Bengali, Tamil, and others).

-📝 Transcriptions: Each audio file is paired with a text transcript of the original language, facilitating ASR (Automatic Speech Recognition) training.
+Transcriptions: Each audio file is paired with a text transcript of the original language, facilitating ASR (Automatic Speech Recognition) training.

-🌐 Translations: Provides parallel English translations of the transcripts, enabling effective NMT (Neural Machine Translation) training.
+Translations: Provides parallel English translations of the transcripts, enabling effective NMT (Neural Machine Translation) training.

-🧠 Purpose: Built to train and evaluate end-to-end speech translation pipelines, particularly systems that integrate ASR and NMT models for real-time multilingual voice translation.
+Purpose: Built to train and evaluate end-to-end speech translation pipelines, particularly systems that integrate ASR and NMT models for real-time multilingual voice translation.

-⚙️ Format: Data is organized in JSON and CSV formats, with fields for audio_path, source_text, and translated_text.
+Format: Data is organized in JSON and CSV formats, with fields for audio_path, source_text, and translated_text.

+DatasetDict (Root)
+│
+ ├── 📁 hindi (88,566 rows)
+ │ ├── chunked_audio_filepath → path to each audio chunk (.wav)
+ │ ├── text → original transcript (in Hindi)
+ │ ├── pred_text → model-predicted transcript
+ │ ├── audio_filepath → full original audio file path
+ │ ├── start_time → starting time (of chunk in seconds)
+ │ ├── duration → chunk duration (in seconds)
+ │ ├── alignment_score → matching score between audio & text
+ │ ├── en_text → English translation of transcript

 [Download the Bhaashaanuvad dataset on HuggingFace](https://huggingface.co/collections/ai4bharat/bhasaanuvaad-672b3790b6470eab68b1cb87)